Mount Kenya Adventure Holidays

 Take a mountain safari holiday

-Find zebras on the northern slopes, and, deep in the forests, spot monkeys playing in the trees, grazing antelopes (including the rare bono), herds of elephants and buffalo as well as hyenas, servals, leopards and the occasional lion.
+Find zebras on the northern slopes, and, deep in the forests, spot monkeys playing in the trees, grazing antelopes (including the rare bongo), herds of elephants and buffalo as well as hyenas, servals, leopards and the occasional lion.
 Give your feet a rest and watch the wildlife passing by from the safety of the Mountain Lodge, just inside the forest on the south side of the mountain and take in the sight of the rolling plains of the Kenyan Highlands below.

 The mountain landscape and climate changes dramatically as you ascend.
 The mix of rainforest, bamboo, open woodland, scrub and moorland is home to a myriad of birdlife including soaring eagles, the Purple-throated Cuckoo-shrike, Green-backed Heron and the Lammergeier.
 If you can get up early enough you can also catch the spectacle of lots of Red-fronted Parrots migrating from the trees to their daily feeding grounds.